 Introduction to the Red Wiggler: Anatomy, Reproduction, and Life Cycle

 The red wiggler (binomial name: eisenia fetida) is the world’s most common composting worm.

-As a member of the epigeic – Latin for “on the earth” – class of composting worms, red wigglers generally will not be found in soil.
+As a member of the epigeic – Greek for “on the earth” – class of composting worms, red wigglers generally will not be found in soil.
 Rather, they thrive in and under leaf litter, manure, decomposing vegetation, and other organic matter.

 Native to Europe, eisenia fetida are not classified as invasive species in North America as they are not considered to have a negative environmental impact in the wild.

 Red wigglers are less commonly referred to as tiger worms, brandling worms, manure worms, panfish worms, and trout worms.